 Since 1987, Workterra has been providing benefits services to some of the top organizations throughout the United States.
 We are continuously working to expand both our service and product

 menus as the needs of our clients evolve.

-WORKTERRA began administering Commuter Benefits as an employer-paid benefit in 1996 and when the IRS passed regulations under IRC 132 in 1998, we began administering the Commuter Benefits as an employee-paid pre-tax benefit in 1998.
-One thing that has held steady throughout the years is the knowledge and trust we have in our administraors.
+Workterra began administering Commuter Benefits as an employer-paid benefit in 1996.
+When the IRS passed regulations under IRC 132 in 1998, we began administering the Commuter Benefits as an employee-paid pre-tax benefit.
+One thing that has held steady throughout the years is the knowledge and trust we have in our administrators.